TechnicalPursuit/TIBET/doc/markdown/tibet-tws.1.md

   * `COUCH_KEY` :
     The API key (if used) for the CouchDB server being accessed.
 Should be exported as a URL-encoded value.

-## CONFIGURATION SETTINGS

-  * `tds.tasks.scheme` :
-    The CouchDB server scheme.
-Default is `http`.

-  * `tds.tasks.host` :
-    The CouchDB server hostname or IP address.
-Default is `127.0.0.1`.

-  * `tds.tasks.port` :
-    The CouchDB server port.
-Default is `5984`.

-  * `tds.tasks.db_name`:
-    The CouchDB database name to use.
-Defaults to the current project name + `_tasks`.

-  * `tds.tasks.app_name`:
-    The CouchDB application name to use.
-Defaults to `tws`.

-## OPTIONS

-  * `--confirm` :
-    Should database URL and other parameters be confirmed when provided.
-Default is true.
-Use `--no-confirm` to disable.
-If you want to disable confirmations in general you can set the TIBET configuration value `cli.tws.confirm` to false.

 ## EXAMPLES